top of page

 Unlocking the Power of Colours and Sign Language in Early Learning

-As an experienced educator of early years, I'm always striving to create experiences that invite joy, discovery, and meaningful connections between children and their caregivers.
-This approach beautifully comes to life when teaching colours, a vibrant and fun activity that can begin as early as you wish.
+As an experienced educator in the early years, I strive to create joyful experiences that foster discovery and meaningful connections between children and their caregivers.
+This approach shines particularly when teaching colours, a vibrant and fun activity that can begin as early as desired.

 Carla Pahl Blog Post Teaching Toddlers Colours